 - Thai Stir Fry Noodles – Pad See Ew

 Up Next: Marinated Ahi Tuna

 Did you make this?

 Please give us a rating and comment below.
 We love hearing from you!

 - 1 cucumber; peeled, seeded, and cut into matchsticks

 - 3 cloves minced fresh garlic

-- 1/2 cup freshly chopped scallion
+- ½ cup freshly chopped scallion

-- Cook spaghetti in large pot of salted boiling water to al dente, according to package instructions.
+- Cook: Cook spaghetti in large pot of salted boiling water to al dente, according to package instructions.
 Drain and rinse in cold water.
 Transfer drained noodles into large serving bowl.
 Sprinkle 2 TB sesame oil onto cold noodles and toss to coat.

-- Whisk sauce again and pour over noodle mixture; toss well to ensure even coating.
+- Toss: Add cucumber, garlic, carrots, scallions, and shredded chicken to the noodles.
+Toss well.
+Whisk sauce again and pour over noodle mixture; toss well to ensure even coating.

-- Divide into serving plates and serve at room temp.
+- Serve: Divide into serving plates and serve at room temp.
 Garnish with toasted sesame seeds and/or chopped peanuts if desired.